 Is another EM crisis on the horizon?

 Alongside the human toll, only now beginning to climb in many emerging markets (EM), the coronavirus pandemic poses another crisis risk for EM.
-A global flight to safety, damaging to all risk assets, entails additional macroeconomic risks for economies heavily reliant on US dollar financing.
+A global flight to safety, impacting all risk assets, entails additional macroeconomic risks for economies heavily reliant on US dollar financing.
 While all economies are under stress at this moment, EM economies face additional unique pressures to which their developed market peers are not subject.

 Dollars are becoming increasingly hard to come by as global trade shrivels amidst the shutdowns, tourism collapses, banks and other international lenders become unwilling to lend given the outlook and increased repayment risk, and portfolio flows dry up in the global dash for cash.